Kerjäläisten valtakunta: Cover art

 The trip to Morocco went mainly well despite a couple of individual incidents.
-There was an incident at the Djema el-Fna ("Story-tellers' square") market square in Marrakech where local men started surrounding the band members and patting them on the behind.
+There was an incident at the Djema el-Fna ("Story-tellers' square") market square in Marrakesh where local men started surrounding the band members and patting them on the behind.
 Lasse Norres has later speculated that the local men thought the band members with their heavy make-up were women.
 The incident was resolved when a local police patrol intervened.
 Norres had to explain to the police that this was a famous rock'n'roll band from Finland that had come to Morocco for a photoshoot for their new album.

 When the band returned to Finland, they found that hundreds of their fans had set up camp at the airport.
 The numerous fans present made it difficult to move around.
 Lasse Norres compared the situation to the "Beatlemania" phenomenon that had surrounded the Beatles in the 1960s.

 The band and their entourage had to resort to special measures to avoid contact with hysterical fans.
 The band were directed off to the side as soon as they stepped in to the airport lobby and were transported to a few kilometres away from the airport by police car.
 Despite the police transport, the most enthusiastic fans did not give up but instead ran after the police car.
 According to Lasse Norres, these special measures were made in such a hurry that there was no time to even check the band's luggage or their passports.

 Underneath the Finnish name of the album is the same name in Arabic written in mirror writing.